million12/docker-citadel/README.md

 ### Citadel Server in Docker
 [Docker image](https://hub.docker.com/r/million12/citadel) with [Citadel](http://www.citadel.org/doku.php) email server using CentOS-7 and supervisor.
 It's based on [million12/ssh](https://hub.docker.com/r/million12/ssh/) docker image with `ssh` deamon.
+This image comes with WebCit web interface installed and set to listen on port 80.

 > Citadel is easy, versatile, and powerful, thanks to its exclusive "rooms" based architecture.
 No other platform seamlessly combines so many different features using this familiar and consistent metaphor.